Battle of Assandun

-The Battle of Assandun (or Essendune) was fought between Danish and English armies on 18 October 1016.
-There is disagreement whether Assandun may be Ashdon near Saffron Walden in north Essex, England, or, as long supposed and better evidenced, Ashingdon near Rochford in south-east Essex.
-It ended in victory for the Danes, led by King Cnut, who triumphed over the English army led by King Edmund Ironside.
-The battle was the conclusion to the Danish conquest of England.
+The Battle of Assandun (or Ashingdon) was fought between Danish and English armies on 18 October 1016.
+There is disagreement whether Assandun may be Ashdon near Saffron Walden in north Essex, England, or, as long supposed, Ashingdon near Rochford in south-east Essex.
+It ended in victory for the Danes, led by King Cnut, who triumphed over an English army led by King Edmund Ironside.
+The battle was followed by a treaty dividing England between Cnut and Edmund, but Edmund died shortly afterwards and Cnut then became undisputed king as had been agreed.

 Prelude

 On 23 April 1016, King Æthelred the Unready died from an illness that he had been suffering from since the previous year.
 Two opposing assemblies gathered to name his successor; an assembly of London citizens declared Edmund king and the larger Witan at Southampton declared Cnut as king.
 During the autumn of 1016, King Edmund raised an army consisting of West-Saxon troops as well as men from Southern England to defeat a Danish force led by King Cnut that had sailed across the Thames into Essex.